geoschem/integrated_methane_inversion/docs/source/advanced/inversion-ensemble.rst

 emissions within individual state vector clusters may change, requiring a new Jacobian matrix to be computed.

 See the `Common configurations page <../other/common-configurations.html#running-a-sensitivity-inversion>`__ for instructions on how to re-configure the IMI to use a pre-computed Jacobian in a new run directory.
-Then modify the values of ``PriorError``, ``ObsError``, and/or ``Gamma`` in the configuration file and re-run the inversion.